LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Similar to the redefinition of Prolog built-in predicates, the Logtalk
 compiler will warn us if we try to redefine a Logtalk built-in.
-The
+But the
-redefinition will probably be an error in almost all (if not all) cases.
+redefinition will probably be an error in most (if not all) cases.

 .. _errors_redefinion_methods: